-Table~\ref{table:roadmap} identifies the validation experiments described throughout, and Table~\ref{summary-results} summary of the results.
-As detailed throughout, we find that the use of privileged information can improve--often substantially--the performance of detection in the experimental systems.
+Table~\ref{summary-results} shows the summary of the privileged information augmented systems, and Table~\ref{table:roadmap} identifies the validation experiments described throughout.
+As detailed throughout, we find that the use of privileged information can improve--often substantially--detection performance in the experimental systems.

-\textbf{Overview of Experimental Setup.} We compare performance of privileged-augmented systems against two baselines (non-privileged) models: the standard set model and the complete set model.
-The \emph{Standard set model} is a conventional detection system that does not include the privileged features for training or runtime, but uses all of the standard features.
-The \emph{Complete set model} is a conventional detection system that includes all the privileged and standards features for training or runtime.
-Note that the ideal privileged information approach would have the same performance as the complete set.
+\textbf{Overview of Experimental Setup.} We compare performance of privileged-augmented systems against two baseline (non-privileged) models: the standard set model and the complete set model.
+The \emph{standard set model} is a conventional detection system that does not include the privileged features for training or runtime, but uses all of the standard features.
+The \emph{complete set model} is a conventional system that includes all the privileged and standards features for training or runtime.
+Note that the ideal privileged information approach would have similar performance as the complete set.

 To learn standard and complete set models, we use classifiers of Random Forest (RF) and Support Vector Machines (SVM) with a radial basis function kernel.
 These classifiers give better performance in the previously introduced systems and are also preferred by the system authors.
-The parameters of models are optimized with exhaustive or randomized parameter search based on the dataset size.
-All our experiments are implemented in Python with scikit-learn machine learning library or MATLAB with optimization toolbox and run on Intel i5 computer with 8 GB RAM.
-We give the details of implementation of privileged-augmented systems while presenting the calibration of approaches in Section~\ref{sec:selectionApproach}.
+The parameters of the models are optimized with exhaustive or randomized parameter search based on the dataset size.
+All of our experiments are implemented in Python with the scikit-learn machine learning library or MATLAB with the optimization toolbox and run on Intel i5 computer with 8 GB RAM.
+We give the details of the implementation of privileged-augmented systems while presenting the calibration of approaches in Section~\ref{sec:selectionApproach}.

 We show detection performance of complete and standard set models and compare their results with our approaches based on three metrics: accuracy, recall, and precision.
 We also present the false positives and negatives when relevant. \emph{Accuracy} is the sum of the true positive and true negatives over a total number of samples. \emph{Recall} is the number of true positives over the sum of false negatives and true positives, and \emph{precision} is the number of true positives over the sum of false positives and true positives.
 Higher values of accuracy, precision, and recall indicates a higher quality of the detection output.